electricimp/Usb/README.md

 ### Hardware pins configuration for USB

-The reference hardware for USB Driver Framework is *[imp005](https://electricimp.com/docs/hardware/imp/imp005_hardware_guide/)* board.
+The reference hardware for USB Drivers Framework is *[imp005](https://electricimp.com/docs/hardware/imp/imp005_hardware_guide/)* board.
 It's schematic requires special pin configuration in order to make USB hardware functional.
 USB Driver Framework does such configuration when *[USB.Host](#usbhostusb-drivers--autoconfigpins)* class is instantiated with *autoConfigPins=true*.

 If your application is intended for a custom board, you may need to set *autoConfigPins=false* to prevent unrelated pin be improperly configured.